scivision/cmakeutils/README.md

 ## Build CMake

-If you need to or desire to build CMake from source, this can be using an older version of CMake, or without CMake using the "bootstrap" method.
+CMake can be builts from source using either:

+* older version of CMake,
+* without CMake using the "bootstrap" method

 The bootstrap method is only for Unix-like systems, while the CMake-based build can also be used on Windows.
+Any platform for which Kitware doesn't distribute binaries use this script, including IBM Power and ARM.

 ```sh
 python cmake_compile.py